Wenn Sie wollen, können Sie diese Seite in deutscher Sprache sehen.

 This is a stamp in use from 1880 to 1882.
 The text is still 'REGNO D'ITALIA', and the value is 30 Centesimi resp.
 50 Centesimi, but the design has been modified.

-(left stamp scanned by Ralph Scotoni, right stamp by Gianni Monzali)
+(left stamp scanned by an unnamed collector, right stamp by Gianni Monzali)

 These stamps were in use in Italy from 1883 to 1914.
 The text is 'REGNO D'ITALIA', the value is 'CENTESIMI 30' resp.
 'CENTESIMI 50'.
 Note that Mercury is facing to the left now.